cisagov/manage.get.gov/.github/pull_request_template.md

 #### Verified that the changes match the design intention

-- [ ] Checked in the design translated visually
+- [ ] Checked that the design translated visually
 - [ ] Checked behavior
 - [ ] Checked different states (empty, one, some, error)
 - [ ] Checked for landmarks, page heading structure, and links